 The interview questions cover the most important project management skills and competencies that the candidate will not only be tested on during an interview but also will need to succeed as a project manager.
 Knowing the right answers alone isn’t enough.
 Simplilearn offers PMP® Certification Training programs that can help you acquire and build on these skills further, and prepare you to get beyond the interview and land the job!

-PMBOK®, PMP®, and PMI® have registered trademarks of the Project Management Institute, Inc.
+PMBOK®, PMP®, and PMI® are registered Project Management Institute, Inc. trademarks.

 FAQs